lucashzzheng/Cyclist/README.md

 ------------- | ------------- | ------------- | ------------- | -------------
 Casual  | 94.57  |  3.77 | 0.96 | 0.71
 Member  | 96.65  |  2.73 | 0.25 | 0.37

+From the table we can see both of the majority users are riding less than half hour.